 On the mezzanine level of Water Tower Place, eat at foodlife, a bazaar of made-to-order kiosks.
 But be careful; the food has so much eye appeal it's easy to run up the bill, recorded on a magnetic card.

-And you can get a loaded Chicago hot dog and pile of fries for less than $4.
+And you can get a loaded Chicago hot dog and fries for less than $5.

 8. Use coupons.
 If you plan to visit the big museums, buy a CityPass, good for nine days.
 It provides general and special-exhibit admissions to Shedd Aquarium, the Field Museum, Skydeck Chicago, the Museum of Science and Industry or 360 Chicago (former the John Hancock Observatory) and Adler Planetarium or the Art Institute.

 Before you visit, subscribe to Groupon, LivingSocial and other deals for Chicago.
 Many offers are aimed at locals, but some are for theater tickets and tours, and there are lots of restaurant deals.